 The number of Shares issued to SAGA on the Effective Date was based on the 30 day trailing, volume weighted average price of the Company's stock as of the Effective Date.
 An additional provision of the SAGA Settlement and Equity Interest Purchase Agreement was the obligation of the Company to issue a promissory note to compensate for a decrease in the market price of the Company's common stock over a six month period from the Effective Date of the settlement.
 On October 10, 2011, the Company issued to SAGA a promissory note in the principal amount of \$1,712 due October 10, 2012, bearing interest of 8% per annum, to account for the decrease in the market price of the Company's common stock.
-The \$1,712 principal amount of the note is included in Short Term Debt in the Company's consolidated balance sheet as of December 31, 2011.
+The \$1,712 principal amount of the note was included in Short Term Debt in the Company's consolidated balance sheet as of December 31, 2011.

 On July 11, 2012, the Company paid \$1,743 to SAGA and paid off all amounts owed under the SAGA promissory note.
-Interest expense related to the promissory note for the year ended December 31, 2012 and 2011 was \$68 and \$0,
+Interest expense related to the promissory note for the year ended December 31, 2012 was \$68.
+No expense was recorded under this obligation during 2013.